- Address not resolved

 Escalate and document any new discoveries.

-This is almost always a problem with the passwords not matching.
-The password in the configuration file (also displayed in the RVXConfig tool) must match the password in the Clients / Edit page.
+- This is almost always a problem with the passwords not matching.
+The password in the configuration file (also displayed in the RVXConfig tool) must match the password in Clients › Edit.
 Confirm that the passwords match and then restart the service.

-If that doesn’t do the trick, there could also be a firewall or antivirus in the way.
+If that does not do the trick, there could also be a firewall or antivirus in the way.
 Please check to see if anything is blocking traffic.

 This can also happen if the wrong client version is installed (for example, 64-bit client on a 32-bit operating system).

-Sometimes the default port (9102) isn’t working and it’s necessary to change this on both the RVXConfig side as well as the Clients > Edit side (for example, 9204).
+Sometimes the default port (9102) is not working and it is necessary to change this in both RVXConfig and Clients › Edit (for example, 9204).

 Lastly, if none of this helps, the installation could have issues and you may need to just uninstall and install it again.

-This status may be the result of a number possibilities, it may be that the client machine isn’t actually connected to the network or not powered on at all.
+- This status may be the result of a number possibilities, it may be that the client machine is not actually connected to the network or not powered on at all.
 This may also be a problem with the Windows firewall blocking the

 bacula-fdservice.
 An exception to the firewall is usually the recommended solution.
-This status may also be caused if the configuration file isn’t in place at all or if the agent software hasn’t been installed.
+This status may also be caused if the configuration file is not in place at all or if the agent software has not been installed.
 Ensure that everything is installed as it should be and restart the service.